revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 ### Can I switch between a React data grid and Kanban view?

 Yes.
-Both views use the same canonical `source` records.
+Both views use the same canonical Planning records.
 Enable the Kanban configuration for workflow work and disable it to return to the data-grid representation without maintaining a second board-only data model.

 ### Is RevoGrid Kanban open source?